wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 !!! danger "Approval required"

-    Changing what audit events are emitted, suppressed, or redacted for a security-relevant flow — or relaxing audit-trail integrity or retention below the documented baseline — must be reviewed and approved by the WSO2 Security and Compliance Team before release.
+    Changing what audit events are emitted, suppressed, or redacted for a security-relevant flow, or relaxing audit-trail integrity or retention below the documented baseline, must be reviewed and approved by the WSO2 Security and Compliance Team before release.
 Reducing logging on a security-relevant flow removes the evidence a future investigation depends on.

 ---

 ## Mishandling of Exceptional Conditions

-For the error-handling failure modes — swallowed exceptions, fail-open security decisions, and information leakage through error responses — read [OWASP Improper Error Handling](https://owasp.org/www-community/Improper_Error_Handling) · [CWE-703: Improper Check or Handling of Exceptional Conditions](https://cwe.mitre.org/data/definitions/703.html) for the catalogue of failure modes the controls below defend against.
+For the error-handling failure modes (swallowed exceptions, fail-open security decisions, and information leakage through error responses), read [OWASP Improper Error Handling](https://owasp.org/www-community/Improper_Error_Handling) · [CWE-703: Improper Check or Handling of Exceptional Conditions](https://cwe.mitre.org/data/definitions/703.html) for the catalog of failure modes the controls below defend against.

 Three rules cut across every stack:

-* **Fail secure.** When an exception interrupts a security decision (authentication, authorisation, signature or token validation, policy evaluation), the outcome must default to deny.
-Initialise the decision variable to the safe value *before* the `try`; never assign the permissive value inside `catch`.
+* **Fail secure.** When an exception interrupts a security decision (authentication, authorization, signature or token validation, policy evaluation), the outcome must default to deny.
+Initialize the decision variable to the safe value *before* the `try`; never assign the permissive value inside `catch`.
 * **Catch the exception you can handle, not the one you can't.** Catch typed exceptions, not the broad `Exception`/`Throwable` (Java) or a blanket `recover()` (Go).
-A broad catch hides the unexpected failures — `NullPointerException`, `OutOfMemoryError`, programming bugs — that should surface, not be silently absorbed into a security path.
+A broad catch hides the unexpected failures (`NullPointerException`, `OutOfMemoryError`, programming bugs) that should surface, not be silently absorbed into a security path.
-* **Sanitise at the boundary.** Internal failure detail (stack traces, file paths, SQL fragments, class names, framework identifiers, host/port reachability) must never reach a client.
-Map exceptions to a sanitised response at every external boundary, and keep error messages indistinguishable so a response cannot be used as an oracle.
+* **Sanitize at the boundary.** Internal failure detail (stack traces, file paths, SQL fragments, class names, framework identifiers, host/port reachability) must never reach a client.
+Map exceptions to a sanitized response at every external boundary, and keep error messages indistinguishable so a response cannot be used as an oracle.

 The last rule connects to [SSRF](#server-side-request-forgery-ssrf), the canonical WSO2 example of the *no-oracle* rule: there, strict error handling means returning an *identical* generic error whether a back-channel request failed or returned invalid data, so the response cannot be used as an open/closed-port oracle.
-The same discipline applies to every error path — distinguishable errors leak structure.
+The same discipline applies to every error path: distinguishable errors leak structure.

 The complement of the no-oracle rule is *log the cause*: the client gets nothing distinguishing, but the server must record why the failure happened.
-The [Insecure Deserialization](#insecure-deserialization) control to log deserialization exceptions and failures — an incoming type that is not the expected type, or deserialization throwing — is a concrete instance: deny the operation, return a generic error, and log the real cause so the failed attempt is investigable.
+The [Insecure Deserialization](#insecure-deserialization) control to log deserialization exceptions and failures (an incoming type that is not the expected type, or deserialization throwing) is a concrete instance: deny the operation, return a generic error, and log the real cause so the failed attempt is investigable.

 !!! danger "Approval required"
-    Any code path that, by design, allows a security decision (authentication, authorisation, signature/token validation, policy evaluation) to resolve to *permit* on an exception, or that exposes internal error detail to an untrusted client, must be reviewed and approved by the Security and Compliance Team before release.
+    Any code path that, by design, allows a security decision (authentication, authorization, signature/token validation, policy evaluation) to resolve to *permit* on an exception, or that exposes internal error detail to an untrusted client, must be reviewed and approved by the Security and Compliance Team before release.

 ### Fail-secure security decisions

 A `catch` block sits on the failure path of a security check.
-If control reaches it, the check did not complete — which means you do not know the answer, which means the answer is *deny*.
+If control reaches it, the check did not complete, which means you do not know the answer, which means the answer is *deny*.

 === "Java stack"

-    Initialise to the safe value, run the check inside the `try`, and only the success path can flip it.
+    Initialize to the safe value, run the check inside the `try`, and only the success path can flip it.
 The `catch` logs and leaves the decision denied:

     ```java
     boolean isAuthorized = false;                 // safe default, set before try
     try {
         isAuthorized = authorizationManager.isUserAuthorized(user, resource, action);
     } catch (UserStoreException e) {              // typed, not Exception/Throwable
-        log.error("Authorisation check failed for user " + maskedUser(user)
+        log.error("Authorization check failed for user " + maskedUser(user)
                   + " on resource " + resource, e);
-        // isAuthorized stays false — fail secure
+        // isAuthorized stays false - fail secure
     }
     if (!isAuthorized) {
         throw buildForbiddenException(resource, id);   // e.g. RestApiUtil helper
     }
     ```

     Log the user identifier masked, never the credential.
-The class names here are illustrative — use whatever typed exception and authorisation helper your component already exposes.
+The class names here are illustrative; use whatever typed exception and authorization helper your component already exposes.

 === "Go stack"